miRkwood-RNA/miRkwood/miRkwood_installation.md

 - RNAstemloop
-This program takes an output file from RNALfold and extract candidates stemloop from the secondary structures.
+RNAstemloop is an in-house program that takes an output file from RNALfold and extract candidates stemloop from the secondary structures.
+RNAstemloop is stored in ${local_programs}.
 You can create a symbolic link to the program that suits your architecture, or simply change the corresponding line in the programs.cfg file.